Vleezy/React-Portfolio-Template/README.md

 ## Usage

--   This is a portfolio curated for Alonso Castilleja.
+-   This is a portfolio curated for x.

 ### Development